 The primary objective of gun buyback programs is to reduce the rate of deaths and injuries in a community caused by gun violence.
 The Second Amendment to the US Constitution guarantees the right of its citizens to keep and bear arms.
 However, the irresponsible use of firearms can cause irreversible damage to individuals and communities.
 Guns in the wrong hands can jeopardize the safety of the community.

 By taking back the unwanted firearms, gun buyback programs intend to reduce the chance of wrongful use of the weapons.
-It provides a straightforward solution to the individuals who decide to make their homes gun-free for whatever reasons.
+Therefore, it provides a straightforward solution to the individuals who decide to make their homes gun-free for whatever reasons.

 What happens to the surrendered weapons?